An Exterior EFT for Hawking Radiation: grSK and derivation of exterior EFT

 \subsection{Multiple-discontinuity in grSK: a conjecture}

-Once the perturbative solution described above is substituted into the on-shell action, the integration over the grSK geometry involves a contour integral over the complexified radius, with the radial encircling a branch cut of the integrand.
+Once the perturbative solution described above is substituted into the on-shell action, the integration over the grSK geometry involves a contour integral over the complexified radius.
+The contour of integration encircles a branch cut of the integrand.
 Such a contour integral then reduces to a real integral over the discontinuity at that branch cut.
 This procedure was described in detail by the authors of \cite{Loganayagam:2022zmq}, where they used it to evaluate the exchange diagrams with a single bulk-to-bulk Green function (for vertices corresponding to non-derivative interactions).
-While their procedure of taking discontinuity can be recursed for any tree-level diagram, we will proceed here instead by making an educated guess for the final answer.
+While their procedure of computing discontinuities can be repeated for any tree-level diagram, we will proceed here instead by making an educated guess for the final answer.
 We will present in this section a conjecture for the multiple-discontinuity that matches with the answer computed via the procedure of \cite{Loganayagam:2022zmq}.
-The conjecture to be described below applies to an arbitrary tree-level diagram on grSK geometry.
+The conjecture described below applies to an arbitrary tree-level diagram on the grSK geometry.

-Consider an integral over the Schwinger-Keldysh contour in the $r_1,\ r_2, \ldots, \ r_{n_{\text{v}}}$ complex planes.
+Consider an integral over the grSK contour in the $r_1,\ r_2, \ldots, \ r_{n_{\text{v}}}$ complex planes.
 Here $n_{\text{v}}$ stands for the number of bulk vertices that are integrated over.
-Let us focus only on those diagrams that join these $n_{\text{v}}$ vertices with $n_{\text{e}}$ edges or internal bulk-to-bulk propagators.
+Let us focus only on those diagrams that join these $n_{\text{v}}$ vertices with $n_{\text{e}}$ directed edges, i.e., $n_{\text{e}}$ internal bulk-to-bulk Green functions.
 In other words, we are interested in the integral